| |

 Honey Butter Country Fare

-Their truck is currently operating outside of Mutantis Brewing, a gluten free brewery in northeast Portland (more on them in a section on gluten free breweries below).
+Their truck is currently operating outside of Mutantis Brewing, a gluten free brewery in northeast Portland (more on them in a section on gluten free breweries below), but is in the process of moving to a new location at the time of writing.

-They are only open for relatively limited hours -just on weekends for now – but it’s 100% worth prioritizing a visit here if you’re only in town for a short trip.
+Honey Butter Country Fare is only open for relatively limited hours, just on weekends for now, but it’s 100% worth prioritizing a visit here if you’re only in town for a short trip.
 The owners are super friendly, and the food is incredible and unique.

 The menu changes often, but there are two staples that are always on it: funnel cakes and corn dogs.